Skip to content

 Oracle Database Installation

-• Unzip Oracle Database installation files (winx64_12201_database.zip) to a folder on desktop
+• Unzip Oracle Database installation files (WINDOWS.X64_193000_db_home.zip) to a folder where the software will be installed. ⚠

 • Open the folder and run the setup.exe as administrator